fifernandez/geb-web-automation/README.md

 ./gradlew build idea
 ```

-Run IntelliJ and before opening the proyect
+Run IntelliJ and before opening the project
 ```
 click on configure -> project defaults -> project structure.
 Inside project sdk click on new and search the folder where you installed java sdk, and click on Ok.